 I heard frustration in his voice and saw anxiety in his body language.

-"In Creative Writing everyone is required to produce a publishable poem, and you CAN do this, Matthew.
+"In Creative Writing class everyone is required to produce a well-crafted poem, and you CAN do this, Matthew.
 Let's see what you have."

 "I'm reading about homelessness.
 There's this whole street culture, you know?"

 And Matthew began to explain about the national problem of homelessness, about homeless societies in neighborhoods, and about the hardships.
 There was an emotional connection here, an element essential to the writing of a good poem, so I asked him to write a poem about this.
 Here is what he eventually produced, one of the finest poems I ever read on the subject of homelessness.

 Matthew Morgan (Grade 11)

 the length and width of the nation.

 He was ill when they first identified him.

 His body was found in Los Angeles.

 I broke a rule that May

 to sit at his old place near the bus stop.